 - The MMU recommends that PJM eliminate the IMO interface pricing point, and assign the transactions that originate or sink in the IESO balancing authority to the MISO interface pricing point.
 (Priority: Medium.
 First reported 2013.
-Status: Not adopted.) - The MMU recommends that PJM monitor, and adjust as necessary, the weights applied to the components of the interfaces to ensure that the interface prices reflect ongoing changes in system conditions.
+Status: Not adopted.) - The MMU recommends that PJM eliminate the NCMPAIMP and NCMPAEXP interface pricing points.
+It is not appropriate to have special pricing agreements between PJM and any external entity.
+The same market pricing should apply to all transactions.
+(Priority: High.
+First reported Q2, 2020.
+Status: Adopted Q4, 2020.) - The MMU recommends that PJM monitor, and adjust as necessary, the weights applied to the components of the interfaces to ensure that the interface prices reflect ongoing changes in system conditions.
 The MMU also recommends that PJM review the mappings of external balancing authorities to individual interface pricing points to reflect changes to the impact of the external power source on PJM tie lines as a result of system topology changes.
 The MMU recommends that this review occur at least annually.
 (Priority: Low.
 First reported 2009.
 Status: Not adopted.) - The MMU recommends that, in order to permit a complete analysis of loop flow, FERC and NERC ensure that the identified data are made available to market monitors as well as other industry entities determined appropriate by FERC.
 (Priority: Medium.
 First reported 2003.
 Status: Not adopted.) - The MMU recommends that PJM explore an interchange optimization solution with its neighboring balancing authorities that would remove the need for market participants to schedule physical transactions across seams.
 Such a solution would include an optimized, but limited, joint dispatch approach that uses supply curves and treats seams between balancing authorities as constraints, similar to other constraints within an LMP market.
 (Priority: Medium.
 First reported 2014.
-Status: Not adopted.) - The MMU recommends that PJM permit unlimited spot market imports as well as unlimited nonfirm point to point willing to pay congestion imports and exports at all PJM interfaces in order to improve the efficiency of the market.
+Status: Not adopted.)

+- The MMU recommends that PJM permit unlimited spot market imports as well as unlimited nonfirm point to point willing to pay congestion imports and exports at all PJM interfaces in order to improve the efficiency of the market.
 (Priority: Medium.
 First reported 2012.
 Status: Not adopted.) - The MMU recommends that the emergency interchange cap be replaced with a market based solution.
 (Priority: Low.
 First reported 2015.
-Status: Not adopted.)

-- The MMU recommends that the submission deadline for real-time dispatchable transactions be modified from 1800 on the day prior, to three hours prior to the requested start time, and that the minimum duration be modified from one hour to 15 minutes.
+Status: Not adopted.) - The MMU recommends that the submission deadline for real-time dispatchable transactions be modified from 1800 on the day prior, to three hours prior to the requested start time, and that the minimum duration be modified from one hour to 15 minutes.
 These changes would give PJM a more flexible product that could be used to meet load in the most economic manner.
 (Priority: Medium.
 First reported 2014.
-Status: Partially adopted, 2015.) - The MMU recommends that the Commission require that the open FFE/FFL freeze date issues be addressed at a Commission technical conference, and that the Commission set a deadline to resolve the significant issues that result from the freeze date.
+Status: Partially adopted, 2015.) - The MMU recommends modifications to the FFE calculation to ensure that FFE calculations reflect the current capability of the transmission system as it evolves.
+The MMU recommends that the Commission set a deadline for PJM and MISO to resolve the FFE freeze date and related issues.
 (Priority: Medium.
-First reported Q2, 2019.
+First reported 2019.
 Status: Not adopted.)